-than use one that is more open, even though the latter process is preferable most of the time.
+However, a majority of roundtable participants argued that it was important for agencies to maintain the legal authority to use, when appropriate, a process to directly hire attorneys rather than use one that is more open, even though the latter process is preferable most of the time.
 One participant explained that there have been times when she has hired a preferred candidate without an open competition including the posting of a job announcement so as to ensure a position is filled by a specific date, such as the end of a fiscal year or before a hiring freeze becomes effective.
 Other participants expressed the desire to directly hire former employees who had previously left the agency and would benefit the agency upon their return, as well as promoting attorneys to positions not on their career ladder.
 These participants and others reiterated the need to do what is in the best interest of the agency in any specific situation.

 Finally, one participant argued that agencies should, for the most part, design a hiring process for 0905 attorneys that focuses on the quality of the hire, rather than ensuring that the process was more structured and requires a public announcement (and, in fact, this individual stated that it would be disappointing if hiring managers can, but choose not to, avoid the structured process.)
-To this person, "quality of hire" means that agencies should focus more on selecting candidates who can produce the best work product and create the best environment within the agency.76 While having a structured process is not incompatible with ensuring a quality hire, this individual argued that a government hiring process with more steps and structure will disincline quality candidates from applying.
+To her, "quality of hire" means that agencies should focus more on selecting candidates who can produce the best work product and create the best environment within the agency.75 While having a structured process is not incompatible with ensuring a quality hire, she argued that a government hiring process with more steps and structure will disincline quality candidates from applying.